-In the field of lithium, demand for lithium ion batteries in automobiles, energy storage, and other chargeable devices is increasing month by month, and lithium prices rose substantially in 2015 and early 2016.
-A corresponding interest in lithium is growing among investors worldwide.
-Nevada Sunrise was an early participant in a staking rush within the Clayton Valley that extended to other proximal desert valleys, and now has over 20,000 acres under claim for lithium exploration.
+In the field of lithium, demand for lithium ion batteries in automobiles, energy storage, and other chargeable devices is increasing month by month, and lithium prices rose substantially in 2016.
+Nevada Sunrise was an early participant in a staking rush and now has over 20,000 acres under claim for lithium exploration in Nevada.

-Prior to commencing exploration drilling in March 2016 at the Neptune Lithium Project, the Company acquired a 1,770 acre/feet/year water right to complement its three Clayton Valley properties.
-We believe that this acquisition is a pre-requisite for any exploration or development of lithium brine properties in the Clayton Valley.
+In March 2016, the Company signed an option to acquire a 1,770 acre/feet/year water right to complement its three Clayton Valley properties.
+The Company believes that this acquisition is a pre-requisite for any exploration or development of lithium brine properties in the Clayton Valley.
+The water right was declared forfeited by the State of Nevada in November 2016 due to lack of beneficial use, and the Company is currently appealing that decision.